keepthrifty/keepthrifty.github.io/_posts/2016-12-05-money-mistakes-financial-compass.md

 I gave the act of identifying these goals a name: _setting your financial compass_

-After all, {% capture tweet-text %}if you don't know where you want to go, how will you know if you're headed in the wrong direction?{% endcapture %}{% include tweet-link.html %}
+After all, {% include tweet-link.html tweet-text="if you don't know where you want to go, how will you know if you're headed in the wrong direction?" %}

 Thankfully, we finally figured this out.
 We talked and dreamed of the life we wanted and got on the same page about how to get there.
 We set our financial compass and the results have been phenomenal.